-OPEditor Software

-The OP-1312 is configured with software running on a personal computer.
+OPEditor Software The OP-1500 and OP-1510 are configured with software running on a personal computer.
 This software is available through PLC Direct, and referred to as the OPEditor configuration software (part number OP-WINEDIT).
-The OPEditor is used to download your configuration before connecting the OP-1312 unit and communicating to a PLC or OP-9001 Communication Master.
+The OPEditor is used to download your configuration before connecting the OP-1500 or OP-1510 unit(s) and communicating to a PLC or OP-9001 Communication Master.

-More about OPWIN-EDIT

-The OPEditor configuration software allows you to configure OP-panel applications, as well as download (write to panel) and upload (read from panel) the configurations.
+More about the OPEditor The OPEditor configuration software allows you to configure OP-panel applications, as well as download (write to panel) and upload (read from panel) the configurations.
 Use this software to configure your communication link(s), select pushbutton control, and enter operator display messages.
 The newer and most recommended software is the OP-WINEDIT package.
 This windows software may be ordered from PLC Direct using part number OP-WINEDIT.

-The HELP System

-For the OP-WINEDIT software (e.g. version 1.01 or greater) configuration Help windows are provided for performing all necessary configuration tasks.
+OPEditor Documentation For the OP-WINEDIT software (e.g. version 1.01 or greater) configuration Help windows are provided for performing all necessary configuration tasks.
 Should you have problems understanding how to program your panel, refer to these built-in On Line Help windows.
-To call the Help windows, point and click on the Help menu and choose Using help, or click on the [?]
+To call the Help windows, point and click on the Help menu and choose U sing help, or click on the [?]
 ICON located near the top of the main configuration window.

-TIP: You may design and configure your Operator Panel configuration(s) offline and save them to disk.
+TIP : You may design and configure your Operator Panel configuration(s) offline and save them to disk.
 The programs may then be downloaded to the OP-panel(s).

-System Requirements

-The OP-WINEDIT software, must have the following minimum PC configuration:

-- IBM 386 (or better) compatible computer

-- VGA or SVGA video board and color monitor
+Appendix A "Application Worksheet" should be used to help plan your configurations and programming process for each panel.
+System Requirements The OP-WINEDIT software, must have the following minimum PC configuration: IBM 386 (or better) compatible computer VGA or SVGA video board and color monitor 1 mod of free hard drive appear

 - 1 meg of free hard drive space

 - 1 meg of RAM memory

 - Windows 3.1 or higher (OP-WINEDIT)